jaffarkeikei/InsightEd/README.md

 ```
 Why InsightEd?

-We don’t just automate feedback—we reignite the human connection in education.
+We don't just automate feedback—we reignite the human connection in education.
 By empowering Black students, parents, and teachers with AI-driven insights, InsightEd turns systemic challenges into transformational opportunities.
 ```